 Stan Laurel and Oliver Hardy were comedians who found fame after being teamed together in short films at the Hal Roach Studios during Hollywood’s silent era (circa 1927).
 Known as “Laurel & Hardy,” the team’s popularity continued to grow with the advent of sound films.
 Eventually, they became stars of their own feature films.

 Stan Laurel (born Arthur Stanley Jefferson, 16 June 1890) was an English comic actor, writer, and film director who was part of the comedy duo Laurel and Hardy.
 He appeared with his comedy partner Oliver Hardy in 106 short films, feature films, and cameo roles.
+A full Stan Laurel Biography can be found here.

 From 1928 onwards, he appeared exclusively with Oliver Hardy, and Stan officially retired from the screen following his comedy partner’s death in 1957.
 In 1961, he was given a Lifetime Achievement Academy Award for his pioneering work in comedy, and he has a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.